 As with any major surgery, all medications and supplements which cause an increased risk of bleeding should be stopped 2 weeks prior to surgery.
 Please see our list of medications and supplements to avoid.
 As always, make sure to check with your doctor before stopping any medications.

-A: Yes!
-If you have excess skin on the outside of your brow, a brow lift can help remove that skin.
-You may need an upper eyelid lift as well.
+If you have excess skin on the outside of your brow, a brow lift can help lift that skin.* You may need an upper eyelid lift as well.
 When Dr. Sieber sees you during your initial consultation, he will be able to advise you on the best treatment plan to address your needs.

-Q: My hair is thinning in some areas.
-Will my incisions be visible?
+My hair is thinning in some areas.
+Will my brow lift incisions be visible?

-A: Dr. Sieber takes a patient’s hairline into consideration when planning a brow lift surgery.
-He also takes great care to close your incisions as best as possible so that you heal with a fine scar.
+Dr. Sieber takes a patient’s hairline into consideration when planning a brow lift surgery.
+He also takes great care to close your incisions as best as possible so that you heal with a fine brow lift scar.*

 Contact Sieber Plastic Surgery to Book your Brow lift Consultation

 A Brow lift consultation is an essential step for individuals considering this cosmetic procedure.
 During the consultation, you’ll have the opportunity to discuss your aesthetic goals and concerns with Dr. Sieber.
 He will carefully assess your facial anatomy and the current condition of your brow area.
 This assessment will help determine the most suitable approach for your brow lift, whether it involves a traditional procedure or a minimally invasive technique like an endoscopic brow lift.

 The consultation is also a valuable time to ask questions about the procedure, its potential outcomes, and the recovery process.
 Dr. Sieber will provide you with personalized recommendations and insights, ensuring that you have a clear understanding of what to expect and can make an informed decision regarding your brow lift procedure.